-Members of SRC’s Biotechnology Laboratories team who do not usually work in the fermentation plant – including me – recently went through a training program to learn how to prepare media for fermentation, use the bioreactors, take sterile samples and disassemble, clean and re-assemble the vessels.
+Members of SRC’s Biotechnology Laboratories team who do not usually work in the fermentation plant recently went through a training program to learn how to prepare media for fermentation, use the bioreactors, take sterile samples and disassemble, clean and re-assemble the vessels.

-During the training, we used the bioreactors to grow E. coli.
+During the training, they used the bioreactors to grow E. coli.
 Gasp!
 Isn’t E. coli life-threatening disease-causing bacteria?
 Well, yes and no.

 Some strains of Escherichia coli (E. coli), a bacterium commonly found in the lower intestine of warm-blooded organisms, can cause serious food poisoning.
 But, most E. coli strains are harmless.
 In fact, the harmless strains are part of the normal and useful flora of the gut.

 E. coli is used routinely in molecular biology as both a tool and a model organism – primarily because it is so easy to work with and inexpensive to grow.
 In the right environment, E. coli can double in just 18 minutes.
 Its genetic code isn’t complicated, making it quite versatile.
 Also, E. coli has been used in labs for decades, so there are a lot of resources available on the subject.
 Hmm… Seems like the ideal product for fermentation training!

 The group started general lab training with a focus on safety.
 SRC’s fermentation plant is a BioSafety Level 2 facility, so cleanliness, safety and quality are of utmost importance.
 To enter the facility, everyone is required to wear a lab coat, shoe covers and safety glasses.
 They learned how to respond to an emergency biological spill or a bio safety cabinet failure and how to dispose of bio-waste.